CompassLabs/compass_api_examples/README.md

 # Developer Quick Start
-This repo contains 3 simple python scripts to get you started with the Compass API in 10 minutes:
+This repo contains 3 simple python scripts to help get you started with the Compass API in under 15 minutes:

 1. `quick_start.py` is a simple python script that works out of the box with one dependency (requests).
 It doesn't require any API keys or wallets.
 It be run with the following command: